 Related provisions for SUP 15.5.8

-Achieving the regulatory objectives involves the FSA informing itself of developments in firms and in markets.
-The Act requires the FSA to monitor a firm's compliance with requirements imposed by or under the Act (paragraph 6 (1) of Schedule 1).
-The Act also requires the FSA to take certain steps to cooperate with other regulators (section 354).
-For these purposes, the FSA needs to have access to a broad range of information about a firm's business.
+Achieving the regulatory objectives involves the FCA informing itself of developments in firms and in markets.
+The Act requires the FCA to maintain arrangements for supervising authorised persons (section 1L(1)).
+5 The Act also requires the FCA to take certain steps to cooperate with other relevant bodies and 3regulators (section 354A).
+For these purposes, the FCA needs to have access to a broad range of information about a firm's business.5

 1In the course of its supervision and monitoring of a firm or as part of an enforcement action, the FCA may make it clear that it expects the firm to take certain steps to meet regulatory requirements.
 In the vast majority of cases the FCA will seek to agree with a firm those steps the firm must take to address the FCA’s concerns.
 However, where the FCA considers it appropriate to do so, it will exercise its formal powers under sections 55J or 55L of the Act to vary a firm's